 1. PostPlanify — Best Overall CoSchedule Alternative

-PostPlanify is a modern social media scheduler built for creators, agencies, and teams who want a clean publishing experience with every feature included — no per-user fees, no profile caps, and no platform restrictions.
-Where CoSchedule charges $19/user/month for a Social Calendar that cannot even post to X/Twitter, PostPlanify includes all 9 platforms on every plan with flat-rate pricing.
+PostPlanify is a modern social media scheduler built for creators, agencies, and teams who want a clean publishing experience with predictable team limits and no platform restrictions.
+Where CoSchedule charges $19/user/month for a Social Calendar that cannot even post to X/Twitter, PostPlanify includes all 10 platforms on every plan with flat-rate pricing starting at 15 social accounts on Growth.

 The publishing flow is streamlined for social media specifically — not wrapped inside a marketing suite.
 Captions, media uploads, platform-specific previews, and scheduling controls all live on a single screen.
-PostPlanify also includes AI caption generation, AI image generation, best time to post suggestions, and full analytics — features that CoSchedule either gates behind higher tiers or does not offer.
+PostPlanify also includes AI caption generation, AI image generation, best time to post suggestions (Growth+), and full analytics (Growth+) — features that CoSchedule either gates behind higher tiers or does not offer.

 Key features:

-- Schedule to 9 platforms: Instagram, Facebook, TikTok, X (Twitter), YouTube, LinkedIn, Threads, Pinterest, and Bluesky
+- Schedule to 10 platforms: Instagram, Facebook, TikTok, X (Twitter), YouTube, LinkedIn, Threads, Pinterest, Bluesky, and Google Business

 - AI-powered caption generator with brand voice awareness